 Phishing is a problem wherever people work.
-According to Proofpoint, in 2020, three-quarters of all businesses experienced a phishing attack of one kind or another.
-And they're becoming more sophisticated as well, with infected pages looking more and more professional as time goes by.
+According to Proofpoint, three-quarters of all businesses experience a phishing attack of one kind or another.
+And they're becoming more sophisticated as well, with infected pages looking more like the real deal every day.
 In this article, we'll let you know how you can identify phishing attempts and protect your data.

 What Is Phishing?

-Phishing refers to the sending of professional, authentic-looking emails which request sensitive data from their recipients, either directly, or upon visiting an infected site.
-The most commonly sought-after information includes online banking PINs or passwords, which will then be used to drain accounts.
-Phishing emails can forward their victims to infected websites or even be used as a springboard for launching ransomware attacks that install malware capable of rendering your computer useless.
+Phishing refers to the sending of professional, genuine-looking emails which request sensitive data from their recipients, either directly, or upon visiting an infected site.
+Most of the time, phishers are after online banking PINs or passwords, so that they can drain accounts.
+Phishing emails can forward their victims to infected websites or even be used to launch ransomware attacks that install malware and render your computer useless.

-Phishers often try to pass themselves off as employees at reputable businesses or organizations, despite not having any affiliation with them whatsoever.
-Most commonly, they'll send emails in the name of banks or social networks and engage in fearmongering, threatening, for example, to suspend a PayPal account unless the user logs in within 24 hours.
+Phishers often try to pass themselves off as employees of reputable businesses or organizations, despite not having any affiliation with them whatsoever.
+Most commonly, they'll send emails that look like they came from the bank, business, or social network and threaten users with suspending their account unless they login within 24 hours.

 Many phishers disguise themselves as PayPal staffers.

-This makes phishing a type of social engineering since cybercriminals don't have to take advantage of technical weaknesses (code errors or exploits), but rather, human emotions and fears.
-After gaining their victims' trust, it becomes possible to easily (and voluntarily) con them out of their data.
+Phishing is a kind of social engineering since cybercriminals don't have to take advantage of technical weaknesses (code errors or exploits), but rather, human emotions and fears.
+After gaining their victims' trust, they can easily con them out of their data.

-The URLs contained in phishing emails often look just like those of trusted and reputable websites.
-Since the page's layout doesn't have any readily discernible differences at first glance, no alarm bells are set off.
-In addition to website spoofing, there's also domain spoofing, whereby a reputable email address displays in the message's header.
+The URLs found in phishing emails often look just like those of trusted and reputable websites.
+Since the page's layout doesn't have any clear differences from the real thing, no alarm bells are set off.
+In addition to website spoofing, there's also domain spoofing, whereby a reputable email address is displayed in the message's header.
 It's not uncommon for both types of spoofing to be used side-by-side.

-The origins of the term phishing are not entirely clear.
-One theory is that the word is based on 'fishing' but spelled using 'leetspeak', an Internet language.
-This 'language' plays on how words are spelled, often interchanging phonetically identical sounds with one another, or substituting numbers for letters (or vice versa).
-Alternatively, some argue that the spelling is derived from "phone phreaking", a type of telephone hacking popular in the 90s that reversed tones to allow for free international calling.
+The term's origins are not entirely clear.
+One theory is that it's 'fishing' but spelled using 'leetspeak', an Internet language.
+In this, words are spelled by substituting phonetically identical sounds with one another or swapping numbers with letters (or vice versa).
+Alternatively, some argue that the spelling is derived from "phone phreaking", a type of 90s telephone hacking that reversed tones to allow free international calling.

 What Types of Phishing Are There?

-The goal of all phishing attacks is the same: Gain their victims' trust and glean sensitive data from them.
-With that said, the types of attacks vary depending on the target group:
+All phishing attacks pursue the same goals: Gain their victims' trust and steal their sensitive data.
+With that said, the type of attacks varies depending on the target group:

-- Spear Phishing – As its name suggests, in contrast to classic phishing, spear phishing targets a specific person, usually, an executive, IT administrator, or IT manager within an organization.
-Hackers using this method will often attempt to pass themselves off as working for IT companies that market products used by the target's organization.
+Spear phishing – As its name suggests, unlike classic phishing, spear phishing targets a specific person.
+This is usually, an executive, IT administrator, or IT manager within an organization.
+Phishers who do this often attempt to pass themselves off as working for IT companies that market products used by the victim's organization.

 Around 94% of all phishing attacks occur via email, however, there are two other varieties of phishing attacks:

-- Smishing (SMS-Phishing) – Attackers contact their victims via SMS.
-Like classic phishing, a link redirects the victim to an infected website or commences the download of malware.
+Smishing (SMS-Phishing) – Attackers send their victim an SMS.
+Like classic phishing, a link redirects the victim to an infected website or starts a malware download.

-- Vishing (Voice Phishing) – This type of fraud involves the impersonation of police officers, bank employees, or IT staffers, who proceed to request sensitive data from their victims.
+Vishing (Voice Phishing) – This type of fraud impersonates police officers, bank employees, or IT staffers, who proceed to request sensitive data from their victims.

 How Can I Recognize a Phishing Email?

-Unfortunately, it isn't always possible to discern a phishing email from a legitimate one at first glance since most phishers create authentic-looking logos, layouts, and even signatures.
-In the event that you receive an email that you believe could be fraudulent, do not click on any of its hyperlinks or supply any data.
+Unfortunately, it isn't possible to always discern a phishing email from a legitimate one at first glance.
+This is because most phishers create authentic-looking logos, layouts, and even signatures.
+In the event that you receive an email that you think is fraudulent, do not click on any of its hyperlinks or supply any data.
 Pay attention to the following signs:

 Emails from organizations with non-specific domains

-Companies and authorities never use commercial email domains such as @gmail.com or @yahoo.com.
+Companies and authorities never use commercial email domains like @gmail.com or @yahoo.com.
 Businesses, such as banks, will only ever use the bank's domain, while for government or state authorities, the email address should originate from a .gov domain.
 For that reason, pay close attention to the domain.
-Delete all emails that don't have a readily discernible sender.
+Delete all emails that don't have a clear sender.

 Legitimate queries always refer to a customer or individual by name or username.
-Generic greetings such as "Dear Sir/Madam" or "To whom it may concern", or "Hey!" usually signify some sort of fraud.
-Should you be unsure about the legitimacy of an email, you can always contact the company or organization directly (ideally through another channel or their generic service team) before passing judgment on the original message.
+Generic greetings like "Dear Sir/Madam", "To whom it may concern", or "Hey!" usually signify some sort of fraud.
+If you're uncertain about the legitimacy of an email, you can always contact the company or organization directly (ideally through another channel or their verified customer support) before passing judgment on the original message.

 Grammar and spelling mistakes

-Professional businesses the world over maintain high standards when it comes to syntax, spelling, and writing.
+Professional businesses the world over have high standards when it comes to syntax, spelling, and writing.
 Still, it is possible for a legitimate email to be missing a word or have a typo.
-All the same, if the message has an error in every sentence, or just doesn't 'sound' right, it's likely from a dubious source.
+All the same, if the message has an error in every sentence, or just doesn't 'sound' right, alarm bells should ring.
 In the event that you notice multiple grammatical or spelling errors in an email, we recommend deleting it.

 Payment requests via email

-In some cases, cybercriminals will try to pass themselves off as debt collectors or legal firms, threatening their victims with sizable fines if they don't pay up within a given time period.
+In some cases, cybercriminals pretend to be debt collectors or legal firms, threatening their victims with sizable fines if they don't pay up within a given time period.
 Legitimate legal firms will only ever get in touch via mail.
 Here too, it's a good idea to delete any such emails immediately.

 Emails with attachments

 Banks and insurance providers generally do not send any data to their clients in the form of attachments.
-Instead, after logging in to your bank or account, you'll be able to download any required files directly from the platform.
-Keep an eye out for .ZIP, .EXE or .RAR attachments, refraining from downloading, executing, or unzipping them.
+Instead, after logging in to your bank or insurance account, you'll be able to download any required files directly from the platform.
+Keep an eye out for .ZIP, .EXE or .RAR attachments, and do not download, execute, or unzip them.

 If you receive a suspicious email containing a hyperlink, hover your mouse over the link for a few seconds.
-After this, you should see the actual URL to which the link will take you.
-Should the text and actual links not match, it's almost certainly to an infected website.
+After this, you should see the actual URL that the link leads to.
+Should the text and link not match, it's almost certainly an infected website.
 Close untrusted websites immediately, and delete any email which prompted you to visit them.

 The most distressing phishing attacks are online banking scams.
-Most of the time, victims will receive an email with a link to a website that looks fairly similar to that of their bank.
-Should a victim log in, the hackers will gain access to their account.
+Most of the time, victims get an email with a link to a website that looks fairly similar to that of their bank.
+If a victim logs in, the hackers gain access to their account.

 Notorious Phishing Attacks

 Phishing attacks are nearly as old as the Internet itself.
-Over the past few years, however, hackers have managed to con quite a few highly lucrative victims.
+Over the past few years, however, hackers have conned quite a few highly lucrative victims.
 Some of the most infamous of these include:

-- Owing to a spear-phishing attack, Crelan, a Belgian bank, lost more than €70 million in 2016.
-Hackers impersonated CEOs and managed to convince the bank's finance department to transfer the funds to a variety of accounts.
+Crelan, a Belgian bank, lost more than €70 million in a spear-phishing attack in 2016.
+Hackers impersonated CEOs and managed to convince the bank's finance department to transfer funds to a variety of accounts.

-- In 2015, a spear-phishing attack managed to knock out the three largest Ukrainian power suppliers after compromising their IT infrastructure and SCADA systems.
-In the aftermath, more than 200,000 people had to make do without electricity for longer than six hours.
+In 2015, a spear-phishing attack managed to knock out the three largest Ukrainian power suppliers after compromising their IT infrastructure and SCADA systems.
+In the aftermath, more than 200,000 people lost electricity for more than six hours.

 What Should Victims of Phishing Attacks Do?